-- ➤ A total of 390,109,780 gallons of water - An average of 1,068,793 gallons of water per day - A total of 1,671,805 gallons of water in a single day some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the USEPA'S Safe Drinking Water Hotline (1-800-426-4791).

-However, some people may be more vulnerable to contaminants than others.
-Immuno-compromised individuals, people with cancer undergoing chemotherapy, people that have undergone organ transplants, people with HIV/AIDS or other immune system disorders, the elderly and infants can be particularly at risk for infection and may want to discuss these risks with their health care provider.
-For more information about contaminants, potential health effects, or information regarding the USEPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants, please contact the USEPA'S Safe Drinking Water Hotline at 800-426-4791.
+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their health care providers.
+USEPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants are available from the USEPA'S Safe Drinking Water Hotline (1-800-426-4791).